-There are 3 key adjustments you will need to make for optimum writing comfort and accuracy.
+There are several key adjustments you can to make for optimum writing comfort and accuracy.
 The following pages offer detailed instructions for adjusting the following:

-- the keystroke depth and tension physical adjustments made using the knobs on the left and right underside corners of the writer - the stroke registration points the depth at which you want a stroke to register when you are writing normally - the baseline for each key the deepest point to which a given key would travel, given your particular touch.
+- the stroke registration points the depth at which you want a stroke to register when you are writing normally - the baseline for each key the deepest point to which a given key would travel, given your particular touch.
 Note that this is not the absolute bottom to which a key can be pressed, because your passport's keys have a "soft landing" of felt and rubber.
-Rather it is the deepest a key would ever go when you are writing normal strokes consisting of one or more keys.
+Rather it is the deepest a key would ever go when you are writing normal strokes consisting of one or more keys. - the top of each stroke the point a key raises to when you are not depressing it at all.
+You can set the top of the currently selected stroke, or all strokes